yemiemy/django-blog-pkg/docs/source/views.rst

 PostListView class lists all the posts objects. ::

+    The following list contains the components that I used to make this view in case you need to customize it to fit your need.
         1. model = Post
         2. context_object_name = 'posts'
         3. template_name = 'blog/post_list.html'